Deeman2014/Open_edX_Windows7_Installation/5_Install_Vagrant.rst

 2. Follow the prompts.
 Accept all of the default option settings.
 3. Once installed, reboot your computer.

-Vagrant updated the path system variable with the location of the program.
+The Vagrant installer updated the path system variable with the location of the program.

 .. image:: ./_static/Vagrant.png